Consensys/cakeshop/README.md

 * [JIF Dashboard](https://github.com/jpmorganchase/jif-dashboard) - The Cakeshop UI was built using the JIF Dashboard framework.

-* [solc-cli](https://github.com/jpmorganchase/solc-cli) - The solidity compiler used behind the scenes is `solc-cli`, a thin wrapper atop the [solc](https://github.com/ethereum/solc-js) JS binding.
+* [solc-cakeshop-cli](https://github.com/jpmorganchase/solc-cakeshop-cli) - The solidity compiler used behind the scenes is `solc-cakeshop-cli`, a thin wrapper atop the [solc](https://github.com/ethereum/solc-js) JS binding.

 ## Contributing